Classes & Workshops with Baltimore’s Maker Community

 Baltimore Print Studios

 The husband-and-wife team behind Baltimore Print Studios, Kyle Van Horn and Kim Bentley, bonded over their mutual love of printmaking.
-They offer monthly workshops in the art of letterpress and screen printing and encourage students to return to the public-access studio to print works of their own.
+They offer monthly workshops in the art of letterpress, screenprinting and risograph.
+You can also purchase hand made prints, shirts and note cards.

 In an increasingly technology-dependent world, Liz Vayda, owner of B. Willow, aims to help reconnect us with nature by bringing a little bit of it indoors.
 Learn about plant care and create your own terrarium or plant hanger through one of the workshops offered on site.